-Ukrainian PEN Centre is a part of the network of PEN International whose activity is based on the 1921 PEN Charter and aims at protection of freedom of speech and expression, support for imperiled and persecuted authors, defense of language and cultural rights, and promotion of humanistic values through culture and literature.
+The Ukrainian PEN Centre is part of the network of PEN International, the activity of which is based on the 1921 PEN Charter and aims at protection of freedom of speech and expression, support for imperiled and persecuted authors, defense of language and cultural rights, and promotion of humanist values through culture and literature.

-At present, PEN Ukraine unites 108 members; its chief governing body is the general meeting; operational management is delegated to the Executive Board of eight persons chaired by the president and two vice-presidents.
+At present PEN Ukraine unites 128 members; its chief governing body is the general meeting; operational management is delegated to the Executive Board consisting of eight persons chaired by the president and two vice presidents.
 The activity of the Ukrainian Centre of PEN International is regulated by the officially registered Statute and legally confirmed status of an NGO.
-General nature of activity is determined by the Charter of PEN International (founded in 1921), which declares its principle aims: to defend freedom of speech and expression, advocate the rights of minorities, help persecuted writers, support cultural diversity, assert humanistic values by means of culture.
+General nature of activity is determined by the Charter of PEN International (founded in 1921), which declares its principle aims: to defend freedom of speech and expression, advocate the rights of minorities, help persecuted writers, support cultural diversity, and assert humanist values by means of culture.

-Since 2014, PEN Ukraine has been attempting to draw attention of the international community to the events in Ukraine, occupation of Crimea and Ukrainian political prisoners in Russian prisons, in particular through the following statements:
+Since 2014, PEN Ukraine has been drawing attention of the international community to the events in Ukraine, occupation of the Crimea and Ukrainian political prisoners in Russian jails, in particular through the following statements:

 – Open Letter to the Dutch colleagues addressing the local referendum on the EU-Ukraine Association;